-With respect to the Georgia-Pacific factors, the FedCir noted, "In a case involving RANDencumbered patents, many of the Georgia-Pacific factors simply are not relevant; many are even contrary to RAND principles."
-"In this case, the district court erred by instructing the jury on multiple Georgia-Pacific factors that are not relevant, or are misleading, on the record before it, including, at least, factors 4, 5, 8.
-9 and 10 of the Georgia-Pacific factors."
+In a case involving RAND-encumbered patents, many of the Georgia-Pacific factors simply are not relevant; many are even contrary to RAND principles...
+In this case, the district court erred by instructing the jury on multiple Georgia-Pacific factors that are not relevant, or are misleading, on the record before it, including, at least, factors 4, 5, 8, 9, and 10 of the Georgia-Pacific factors...
 To be clear, we do not hold that there is a modified version of the Georgia-Pacific factors that should be used for all RAND-encumbered patents.
 Indeed, to the extent D-Link argues that the trial court was required to give instructions that mirrored the analysis in Innovatio or Microsoft, we specifically reject that argument ...
-We believe it unwise to create a new set of Georgia-Pacific-like factors for all cases involving RAND-encumbered patents." "[I]n all cases, a district court must instruct the jury only on factors that are relevant to the specific case at issue.
-There is no Georgia-Pacific-like list of factors that district courts can parrot for every case involving RANDencumbered patents."242 We find this somewhat puzzling.
+We believe it unwise to create a new set of Georgia-Pacific-like factors that district courts can parrot for every case involving RAND-encumbered patents.
+There is no Georgia-Pacific-like list of factors that district courts can parrot for every case involving RAND-encumbered patents.257

+We find this somewhat puzzling.
 A particular Georgia-Pacific factor may or may not be present in a given case; merely listing the set of factors that can be considered says nothing about whether a particular factor is or is not present.
 If the Ericsson court's logic were carried to its logical implication, it would be judicial error for a district court to render a Georgia-Pacific instruction on a given factor in any case where that particular factor were not present.
+The alternative - mentioning the factor as a conceptual matter, but leaving it up to the jury to determine whether the factual premise underlying the factor is or is not present - would appear to us to be perfectly reasonable.
 Again, one would expect that the parties would have a strong incentive to point out the presence (or lack thereof) and relevance (or lack thereof) of a particular factor, and to explain why they are (or are not) "contrary to RAND principles."

-"When dealing with SEPs, there are two special apportionment issues that arise.
+When dealing with SEPs, there are two special apportionment issues that arise.
 First, the patented feature must be apportioned from all of the unpatented features reflected in the standard.
-Second, the patentee's royalty must be premised on the value of the patented feature, not any value added by the standard's adoption of the patented technology."
-We further hold that district courts must make clear to the jury that any royalty award must be based on the incremental value of the invention, not the value of the standard as a whole or any increased value the patented feature gains from its inclusion in the standard."
+Second, the patentee's royalty must be premised on the value of the patented feature, not any value added by the standard's adoption of the patented technology.258

+We further hold that district courts must make clear to the jury that any royalty award must be based on the incremental value of the invention, not the value of the standard as a whole or any increased value the patented feature gains from its inclusion in the standard, 259

 To the extent the Ericsson court is suggesting that the patent holder should not receive any of the "gains from standardization," we disagree.
 Basically, the process of setting standards is a collaborative process among innovators and implementers generating "gains from trade," and in our view there is no good reason why patent holders should not obtain a "fair share" of those gains from trade in the form of higher royalties than the technology would command in a different (non-standardization) context.
 (For the reasons given at length above, we also disagree that an "incremental value" approach is appropriate, at least when "incremental value" is measured relative to other patented alternatives.)